 The AG factor and divisional factors reflect the results of the bank/group and divisions.
-The IPF indicates the employee's rate of target achievement.
+The individual performance factor (IPF) indicates the employee's rate of target achievement.

 Bonus:

 Variable remuneration component calculated from the bonus factors and the target bonus less the fixed allowance